How do we promote creativity at SGS?

 Creativity and choice.
 The eBacc has had a negative effect on creativity in state schools, requiring pupils to choose particular GCSE subjects and reducing the number of choices available for Music, Drama and Art and Design.
 At SGS we allow the pupils to play to their strengths and have a far more flexible approach to choosing GCSE subjects than the vast majority of schools.
 This results in plenty of pupils, far higher than the national averages, studying traditionally creative subjects as 15 and 16 year olds.

 Creativity is a favourite topic of the educationalist Ken Robinson who wrote ‘Creativity is as important now in education as literacy and we should treat it with the same status.’
-If you like that idea you can watch the charismatic Ken Robinson warm to his theme by clicking here.
+If you like that idea you can watch the charismatic Ken Robinson warm to his theme.
 I think that he overstates his case but I hope that he is successful in helping to keep creativity at the forefront of education.